dcasota/ollama-scripts/README.md

 A LLM-based Multiple Choice Solver - the dream of students ?
 -

 Here a [sample paper](https://arxiv.org/pdf/2308.07317.pdf) from students at the Boston University about their journey.
 In their work it is explained why they needed to prepare a 25K training data set to a given multiple-choice format as input for each question.
 The students decided to do some performance research using LLM variations of Llama2.
 As model dataset training hardware they had time-restricted access to an A100 NVidia GPU based environment.
-The students met their own expectation, created an adopted LLM called Open-Platypus from the training dataset work, published it to the huggingfaces platform, and made their work publicly available.
+The students met their own expectations, created an adopted LLM called Open-Platypus from the training phase, tuned & published it to the huggingfaces platform, and made their work publicly available.

 In Ollama, not the Open-Platypus LLM but the evolved [Open-Orca Platypus 13B](https://huggingface.co/Open-Orca/OpenOrca-Platypus2-13B) has been integrated.